awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Prerequisite**
 `eksctl` version 0\.77\.0 or later installed\.
 To install it or upgrade, see [The `eksctl` command line utility](eksctl.md)\.

 Create an Amazon EKS cluster with the Amazon EKS latest Kubernetes version in your default Region\.
-Replace the `<example-values>` \(including `<>`\) with your own values\.
-You can replace `<1.20>` with any [supported version](kubernetes-versions.md)\.
+Replace the `example-values` with your own values\.
+You can replace `1.21` with any [supported version](kubernetes-versions.md)\.

 ```
 eksctl create cluster \
- --name <my-cluster> \
+ --name my-cluster \
- --version <1.21> \
+ --version 1.21 \
  --with-oidc \
  --without-nodegroup
 ```

 **Tip**
-To see most options that can be specified when creating a cluster with `eksctl`, use the `eksctl create cluster --help` command\.
+To see most options that can be specified when creating a cluster with `eksctl`, use the **eksctl create cluster \-\-help** command\.
 To see all options, you can use a config file\.
 For more information, see [Using config files](https://eksctl.io/usage/creating-and-managing-clusters/#using-config-files) and the [config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.
 You can find [config file examples](https://github.com/weaveworks/eksctl/tree/master/examples) on GitHub\.

 **Important**
-If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength, or AWS Local Zones after your cluster is deployed, you must have an existing VPC that meets Amazon EKS requirements and use the `--vpc-private-subnets` option with the previous command\.
+If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength, or AWS Local Zones after your cluster is deployed, you must have an existing VPC that meets Amazon EKS requirements and use the **\-\-vpc\-private\-subnets** option with the previous command\.
 The subnet IDs that you specify can't be the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets\.
 For more information about using an existing VPC, see [Use existing VPC: other custom configuration](https://eksctl.io/usage/vpc-networking/#use-existing-vpc-other-custom-configuration) in the `eksctl` documentation\.

 **Warning**
 There is a [https://github.com/weaveworks/eksctl/blob/master/examples/19-kms-cluster.yaml](https://github.com/weaveworks/eksctl/blob/master/examples/19-kms-cluster.yaml) option that requires an existing AWS KMS key in AWS Key Management Service \(AWS KMS\)\.
 If you create a cluster using a config file with the `secretsEncryption` option and the KMS key that you use is ever deleted, then there is no path to recovery for the cluster\.
 If you enable [secrets encyption](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/), the Kubernetes secrets are encrypted using the KMS key that you select\.
 The KMS key must be symmetric, created in the same Region as the cluster, and if the KMS key was created in a different account, the user must have access to the KMS key\.
 For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.